KittyGiraudel/teachable-backup/README.md

 When enabled, attachements are downloaded somewhat sequentially, using [p-queue](https://github.com/sindresorhus/p-queue) to restrict concurrency (to the given value).
 Feel free to tweak the number, but know that too many connections might cause some requests to fail.

-It is recommended to run the script a first time without files to back up all courses and lectures as JSON rapidly, and then a second time with files to back up attachments.
+It is recommended to run the script a first time without files to back up all users, pricing plans, courses and lectures as JSON rapidly, and then a second time with files to back up attachments.